 Given this “challenge to the challenge”, I thought I’d dig a bit deeper and see what the ACORN standard actually had to say on this issue and even go right back to the references cited by ACORN to see if they supported the recommendations contained within their standard.
 It’s not my intention to impugn the authors of the document, as I know how difficult and time consuming it can be to research and develop these sorts of documents.
 Indeed, as I’ve compiled this blog post, I’m sure there’s things I’ve missed, parts of the standard I’ve misunderstood, or references I’ve misinterpreted.
 And as already mentioned, the authors have left it up to individual hospitals to develop their own policies that are relevant to their local conditions, so any problems being faced may be due more to local interpretation of the standard, rather than the standard itself.

 Now, before I discuss my findings, I also want to say that I whole heartedly agree that surgical site infections (SSIs) are nasty and expensive, and infection control policies are important in trying to minimise them.
 However it’s because of this importance that we need to make sure the policies are evidence based so our efforts are directed towards interventions that actually make a difference.
-Otherwise the effective policies get lost in the noise of ineffective policies, and precious time and money is wasted implementing and policing these policies that don’t work.
+Otherwise the effective policies get lost in the noise of ineffective policies, and precious time and money is wasted implementing and enforcing these policies that don’t work.
 Front line staff are then tempted to throw the infection control baby out with the bad policy bathwater.
-We also need to be aware that no policy is an island, and that implementing any policy, good or bad, may have unintended consequences that need to be quickly identified and dealt with.
+We also need to be aware that no policy is an island, and that implementing any policy, good or bad, may result in goal conflicts and unintended consequences.

 So, with the background out of the way, onto my findings.
 I thought I’d start with a TL;DR summary with a take home message and some key points for those that are time poor, before looking at the policy in more detail (it’s quite long sorry, I wanted to be thorough!).
 To be clear, I am only addressing “Standard Statement 2” of Perioperative Attire in the 14th edition of the ACORN Standard .